mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-xchg-target-svc-disco.md

 # Token Exchange Target Service Discovery Endpoint

-This specification defines a new endpoint for OAuth 2.0 Authorization Servers that enables clients to discover the set of available target services (audiences, resources, and scopes) for a given subject token when performing OAuth 2.0 Token Exchange {{RFC8693}}.
+This specification defines a new authenticated endpoint for OAuth 2.0 Authorization Servers that enables clients to discover the set of available target services (audiences, resources, and scopes) for a given subject token when performing OAuth 2.0 Token Exchange {{RFC8693}}.

 The endpoint is identified by the Authorization Server metadata parameter `token_exchange_target_service_discovery_endpoint`, as defined in Section 7.